arashk7/QLearning-CartPole/README.md

 ![CartPole Visualization](CartPole.gif)

-*The above screen recording demonstrates the CartPole environment in action, visualized using Dear PyGui.*
+*The above screen recording demonstrates the CartPole environment in action*

 ## Setup and Usage